Idaho State University engineering, physical therapy researchers join effort to create an augmented reality device to aid arm rehabilitation

 “We have to simulate the motion of a human hand and make it move the virtual model with different nerve signals,” Perez Gracia said.
 “We have to map the simple nerve signals into the motion of the whole human hand that is realistic.”

-Devine will be helping with the implementation of the device and testing rehabilitation protocols.
+Devine will be helping with the implementation of the device, testing rehabilitation protocols.

 ISU and its partners received the grant through the NSF’s General and Age Related Disabilities Engineering (GARDE) program, which supports fundamental engineering research that will lead to the development of new technologies, devices, or software for persons with disabilities.
 The grant’s official title is “Collaborative Research – Augmented Perception for Upper-Limb Rehabilitation.”
 ISU is receiving about $152,000 for its share of the grant.